mthariath/portfolio/src/projects/dome.md

 I joined Elexa shortly before the Dome product line launched.
 I was responsible for the industrial design for the <a target="_blank" href="https://domeha.com/z-wave-water-main-shut-off-valve">Water Main Shut-Off</a> and the <a target="_blank" href="https://domeha.com/z-wave-door-and-window-sensor-pro">Door/Window Sensor Pro</a>.

 Along with physical product design, I specified software functionality for Dome devices.
-I worked within the Z-Wave specification to maximize the features available to users (without adding to hardware costs,) including working with Sigma Designs (then-owner and overseer of Z-Wave technology) to add to the Z-Wave standard to support new device features, such as pest detection in the <a target="_blank" href="https://domeha.com/z-wave-mouse-trap">Mouser</a> and multi-tone chime functionality in the <a target="_blank" href="https://domeha.com/z-wave-siren-sensor">Siren</a>.
+I worked within the Z-Wave spec to maximize functionality without adding to costs.
+I worked with Sigma Designs to add to the Z-Wave standard to support brand new features.
+The best examples include pest detection in the <a target="_blank" href="https://domeha.com/z-wave-mouse-trap">Mouser</a> and the <a target="_blank" href="https://domeha.com/z-wave-siren-sensor">Siren's</a> multiple chimes.

 ## Product Documentation

-To facilitate integration of Dome devices with established home automation platforms such as Samsung SmartThings and Wink, I set a goal to create the most detailed and easiest to work with documenation on the market.
-According to unsolicited feedback from Dome's integration partners, the goal was met.
+It was important to integrate Dome with established smart home platforms.
+I set a goal to create the most detailed and easiest to work with documentation on the market.
+As a result, Dome secured integration partnerships with manufacturers like Wink, Samsung, and many more.

 The docs are <a target="_blank" href="https://docs.domeha.com">available online</a>.

 ## Digital Marketing

-I cultivated the Dome brand's voice and online reputation.
-I crafted virtually all of the outward facing copy, owing to my understanding of our products and ability to explain it using approachable and engaging language.
+I cultivated the Dome brand's voice and crafted most of the outward facing language.
+I was a natural fit for the role because of my ability to understand complex ideas and explain it in simple terms.
 My work can still be seen live on the <a target="_blank" href="https://www.domeha.com">Dome website</a>.